trumans/treehouse-react-app-course-manager/README.md

 * If there is no current login the app redirects to sign-in page which returns to create course when login is successful.
 * Displays a form to enter course data.
 The Create Course button submits the course data.
-* If the course is created the app redirects to the course list
+* If the course is created the app redirects to the course list.
 * If the course is not created due to validation errors the errors are displayed.
 * Uses the current login for name and id as the course owner.
 * The Cancel button returns to courses page.

 ## UpdateCourse
-/courses/:id/update
+/courses/_id_/update

 * The user is directed to the page from the course detail page by the Update Course button.
-* Displays the course title, description, time and materials in a form for editing.
+* Displays in a form for editig the course title, description, time and materials for the course specified by id in the URL.
 The Update Course button submits the update.
 * If the update is successful the app redirects to the course detail page.
 * If the course is not updated due to validation errors the errors are displayed.
 * The Cancel button returns to course detail page.
 * If a user enters the URL in the browser:
-  * and if there is no current login the app redirects to sign-in page which returns to update course when login is successful.
+  * and if there is no current login the app redirects to sign-in page which returns to update course when login is successful,
-  * or if the course owner is not the current login the app redirects to the Forbidden page.
+  * or if the course owner is not the current login the app redirects to the Forbidden page,
   * or if the course id in the URL is not a valid course id the app redirects to the Not Found page.

-# Application Front-end Directory Structure
+# Application Front-End Directory Structure
 /client directory

 ## Primary Packages